hakannyucel/style-finder-api/README.md

 # Style Finder API

-Style Finder API is an open-source tool that allows you to analyze typography styles of websites.
-This API extracts and analyzes all typography properties (font family, size, weight, line height, etc.) from a specified website.
+Style Finder API is an open-source tool that allows you to analyze typography styles and colors of websites.
+This API extracts and analyzes typography properties (font family, size, weight, line height, etc.), colors, and gradients from a specified website.

 ## 🚀 Features

-- Automatically extract all typography styles from websites
+- Extract all typography styles from websites
-- Analyze properties such as font family, size, weight, line height, letter spacing
+- Analyze typography properties such as font family, size, weight, line height, letter spacing
+- Extract and categorize all colors used on the website
+- Identify and analyze gradients used in the design
+- Retrieve the page title of the analyzed website
-- Automatically group duplicate styles
+- Group duplicate styles automatically
 - Provide CSS meta information (external CSS count, inline CSS count, typography rules count)
 - Present usage statistics of HTML tags
+- Cache results to improve performance and reduce scraping frequency
+- Stealth mode to avoid being blocked by websites

 ## 📋 Requirements

 - Node.js (v14 or higher)
 - npm or yarn
+- Chrome/Chromium (for production environments)

 ## 🔧 Installation